Required courses for the Master's in Data Science Degree.

 CAP 5300 – Statistical Inference for Data Science I: A rapid review of probability followed by an introduction to R. Fundamentals of statistical inference including parameter estimation and maximum likelihood, hypothesis testing, regression and linear models with a focus on working with large data sets.
 An introduction to resampling and nonparametric methods.

-CAP 5322 – Data Storage and Retrieval: Fundamentals of traditional database design and management. data warehousing, extraction and transformation of structured and unstructured data.
+CAP 5322 – Databases for Data Science: Fundamentals of traditional database design and management. data warehousing, extraction and transformation of structured and unstructured data.
 Concurrency, stability and efficiency in data retrieval storage.
 An introduction to massively parallel data structures and software tools used in their management (MapReduce, Hadoop, etc).

 CAP 5328 – Algorithms and Optimization: Fundamentals of Algorithms and measures of performance.
 Taught in Python, the course includes an exploration of efficient algorithms for sorting and retrieving data.
 Material covered over the course of the semester includes graph algorithms and combinatorial optimization, dynamic programming, randomized algorithms and approximate algorithms.

 CAP 5320 – Data Munging and Exploratory Data Analysis: Exploratory data analysis in the context of knowledge discovery, including the use of data visualization software.
 Inference, prediction and causal relationships.
 Multivariate models and independence.
 Resampling methods and nonparametric statistics with a focus on application to real data.

 CAP 5302 – Statistical Inference for Data Science II: Nonparametric methods and multivariate inference.
 Linear and nonlinear methods for dimension reduction; an introduction to Bayesian methods; graphical models and causal inference.